Rožaje: Geography

 The municipality is situated on large hills, with the mountains Hajla, Mokra Gora, Ahmica, Krstac, Žljeb, Štedim and Turjak to its east and southeast.
 Those mountains belong to the northern part of the Accursed Mountains range.
-The city stands at around 1,014m or 3,326ft above sea level.
+The city stands at around 1,014m or 3,326 ft above sea level.

 Demographics

 Rožaje is the administrative centre of the Rožaje municipality, which has a total of 25,247 residents.
 The town of Rožaje itself has a population of 13,608 in 2023.

 There are 2 major neighbourhoods within the municipality, Ibarac, and Bandžovo Brdo.
 Ibarac is split between Lijeva Obala Ibar and Desna Obala Ibar.

 Ethnic groups

 In the 2023 census, 84.66% declared themselves as Bosniaks.
 Rožaje is considered to be the centre for the Bosniak community of Montenegro.
 Bosniaks form the majority in both the town and the municipality itself.

 Ethnic Albanians, have been present within the city, as well as the outskirts, especially villages that are close to the border of Kosovo (such as Dacići, Balotići, Plumci, Bać, Besnik, etc).
 They enjoy and support mutual relations with the Bosniaks and other ethnicities within the city and have also become an integral part of Rožaje's society.
 The current population of Albanians living in Rožaje Municipality is 1,176, forming 5.07% of the total population in 2023.
 The Albanians of this region speak in the Gheg dialect of the Albanian language and are majority Muslims.

 Albeit very small in terms of population size, the Serbs (2.56%) have also lived in Rožaje for some time, and usually have amicable relations with the other ethnic communities in the city.
 Bijela Crkva is one of the only Serb-majority villages within the municipality.

 3.76% of the total population in Rožaje declared themselves as Montenegrins.